FaceApp Is A Reminder That Our Data Is More Vulnerable Than We Realize (NASDAQ:FB)(NASDAQ:AAPL)(NASDAQ:GOOG)

 “The government can fine Facebook [or any social media giant] and try and invoke new regulations, but it won't stop consumers from using these platforms, driving ad sales, or prevent people from posting personal data that could be breached in the future,” said Darren Conte, CEO of SiftSort, a secure document storage, sharing and messaging website.
 “At some point, doesn't the user have to take more responsibility for what they post and stop crying wolf?”

-He added, “I thought the Facebook penalty of $5 billion was laughable, since billions of people are hooked on their platform and it equated to one month of revenue.”
+He added, “I thought the Facebook penalty of $5 billion was surprising, since billions of people are hooked on their platform and it equated to one month of revenue.”

 There are 20 billion internet-connected devices today, or about three for every human, according to Raj Lala, president of Evolve ETFs.
 With all those devices, the amount of data being generated is doubling roughly every four years.